Aurora-RGB/Docs/content/basic-topics/user-data.md

   - Wibble199
 ---

 Aurora stores all user data in a directory in the roaming application data folder.
-This user data includes all your settings (such as preferred devices, bitmap accurracy, etc) as well as all your lighting profiles and recent logs that Aurora has created.
+This user data includes all your settings (such as preferred devices, bitmap accuracy, etc) as well as all your lighting profiles and recent logs that Aurora has created.
 You can see the Aurora folder by navigating to `%APPDATA%\Aurora` in Windows file explorer.

 # Importing Profiles